Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry: Quantum and Other Effects

 Ignoring general relativistic effects (gravitation), the total stress tensor energy is conserved.
 Since the wavefunction portion carries the discrete energy amounts predicted by wave mechanics, it is necessarily true that the electromagnetic field {\it must} exchange energy discretely with the bound state wavefunctions.
 But that is a major part of Planck's original quantum postulate\cite{schiff}.
 All that remains is to demonstrate that the electromagnetic radiation emitted or absorbed has frequency $ \nu = E / h $ where $ E $ is the discrete energy amount transferred, and the full Planck postulate would be respected.
 That would account correctly for blackbody radiation.

-Lamb and Scully demonstrate that the photoelectric effect can be explained without resort to formal quantum field theory\cite{lamb.photo}, while Thorn et al.\cite{thorn.ajp} discuss just what experimental issues really do need to be addressed to measure genuine quantum field theoretic phenomena.
-Lamb and Scully list four phenomena to attribute to quantum field theory, including spontaneous emission, blackbody radiation, the Compton Effect, and electrodynamic level shifts.
+Lamb and Scully demonstrate that the photoelectric effect can be explained without resort to formal quantum electrodynamics\cite{lamb.photo}, while Thorn et al.\cite{thorn.ajp} discuss just what experimental issues really do need to be addressed to measure genuine quantum electrodynamic phenomena.
+Lamb and Scully list four phenomena to attribute to quantum electrodynamics, including spontaneous emission, blackbody radiation, the Compton Effect, and electrodynamic level shifts.
 At this time, it appears possible that at least one of these might be explained by the approach of this paper, and that at least some form of electromagnetic quanta exist in this theory.
 This needs further examination.